larspars/torch-zoneout/README.md

 # Zoneout

-An implementation of Zoneout regularization for Torch, as described in the paper ["Zoneout: Regularization RNNs by Randomly Preserving Hidden Activations"](https://arxiv.org/abs/1606.01305), Krueger et al. 2016.
+An implementation of Zoneout regularization for Torch, as described in the paper ["Zoneout: Regularizing RNNs by Randomly Preserving Hidden Activations"](https://arxiv.org/abs/1606.01305), Krueger et al. 2016.